steve-care-software/historydb/QUERIES.md

 The interfaces should always be written in a file called sdk.go.

-The struct should always be written in a file called by the name of the struct, in camelcase.
+The struct should always be written in a file called by the name of the struct.

+For each struct, create a builder interface called Name + Builder.
+It should contain methods called With + name of the property, then pass that property in parameter.
+It should contain a method called Create and another one called Now.
+Each method of the builder should return an instance of the builder interface, expect the Now method should return an instance of the matched interface.

+Always init the builder member to its default values.

 Create a interface called Identity, it contains a name, an optional description and a nickname as string.
 The description and nickname must be both provided otherwise, none provided.
 Then create a struct that implements it.